sugarjig/sugarjig.github.io/index.markdown

 layout: home
 ---

 I'm a software engineer focused on backend, APIs, and continuous delivery.
-In addition to my professional experience, I have falled down the Bitcoin rabbit hole.
+In addition to my professional experience, I have fallen down the Bitcoin rabbit hole.
 Check out my [LinkedIn profile](https://www.linkedin.com/in/samueldjones/).